simp/inspec-profile-disa_stig-el7/README.md

 - just run one or more controls in the validation
   - edit the .kitchen.yml file in the `controls:` section add the `control id(s)` to the list

+### NOTICE

+© 2018-2022 The MITRE Corporation.

+Approved for Public Release; Distribution Unlimited.
+Case Number 18-3678.

+### NOTICE

+MITRE hereby grants express written permission to use, reproduce, distribute, modify, and otherwise leverage this software to the extent permitted by the licensed terms provided in the LICENSE.md file included with this project.

+### NOTICE

+This software was produced for the U. S. Government under Contract Number HHSM-500-2012-00008I, and is subject to Federal Acquisition Regulation Clause 52.227-14, Rights in Data-General.

+No other use other than that granted to the U. S. Government, or to those acting on behalf of the U. S. Government under that Clause is authorized without the express written permission of The MITRE Corporation.

+For further information, please contact The MITRE Corporation, Contracts Management Office, 7515 Colshire Drive, McLean, VA 22102-7539, (703) 983-6000.

+### NOTICE
+DISA STIGs are published by DISA IASE, see: https://iase.disa.mil/Pages/privacy_policy.aspx